GoogleCloudPlatform/opentelemetry-operations-python/docs/examples/prometheus_exemplars/README.rst

 OpenTelemetry Python is configured to send traces to the `OpenTelemetry Collector
 <https://opentelemetry.io/docs/collector/>`_ and the Collector scrapes the python server's
 Prometheus endpoint.
-The Collector is configured to send everything to Google Cloud Monitoring and Trace.
+The Collector is configured to send metrics to `Google Cloud Managed Service for Prometheus <https://cloud.google.com/stackdriver/docs/managed-prometheus>`_ and traces to `Google Cloud Trace <https://cloud.google.com/trace/docs/overview>`_.

 To run this example you first need to:
     * Create a Google Cloud project.
 You can `create one here <https://console.cloud.google.com/projectcreate>`_.